pytchlang/pytch-tutorials/trimon/tutorial.md

 {{< commit compute-pattern-start >}}

-So we can check we’re doing this right, we’ll print the lists we’re interested in:
+So we can check our code is working, we’ll print the lists we’re interested in:

 {{< commit print-pattern-user-attempt-pattern-start >}}

-We can now ask whether the player’s attempt matches the first part of the pattern they’re meant to be copying.
+We can now ask whether the player’s attempt is equal to the first part of the pattern they’re meant to be copying.
 For now, we’ll print a message saying whether they’re right or wrong:

 {{< commit print-fail-or-ok-so-far >}}